adarsa/GnabGib/Utils/PredictiveModelling/timeseries/README.md

 # R--predictive-modelling
-The code in this repo was copied from an obsolete repository of my previos work on different learning algorithms and data modelling in R.
+The code in this repo was copied from an obsolete repository of my previous work on different learning algorithms and data modelling in R.

 1. tslm_dynamic.R: (Implementation of tslm model for a data with unknown column names(independent variables))